lsolbach/CljXML/README.md

 CljSvgLibrary
 =============
-The CljSvgLibrary provides a DSL for the programmatic generation of SVG files and some wrapper functions for Apache Batik.
+The CljSvgLibrary provides a DSL for the programmatic generation of SVG files and wrapper functions for Apache Batik.

 Author/Project Lead
 -------------------